- See: Bipolar Arthroplasty:

 - Peri-operative mortality after hemiarthroplasty for fracture of the hip: does cement make a difference?

-- What is preferred for hemiarthroplasty in ASA class III patients with femoral neck fractures?
-Cemented or cementless
+- What should be the preferred choice of hemiarthroplasty technique in American Society of Anesthesiologists (ASA) class III patients with femoral neck fractures?
+Cemented or cementless.

 - Surgical Approaches: